ConvivioTeam/cookbook/delivery_recipe/Discovery/discovery-findings.md

 The high level goals, motivations, or problems to solve of the \(potential\) users of the service.
 Good user needs are based on something a real user would say, and would avoid implying a solution.

-These are written in the format of [user stories](/delivery_recipe/help-cards/help-card-user-stories.md).

 ## User journey maps

 A breakdown of the steps needed to achieve a user need.
 This helps us breakdown the work involved and includes any contextual information that helps us design solutions.

+## User Stories

+These are written in the format of [user stories](/delivery_recipe/help-cards/help-card-user-stories.md).

 ## Risk map